| Card Ink 17 Undrafted Free Agents

 indirect fall-out of not having a 2nd round pick is that it robbed

 us of ammunition to trade up and the leverage to trade down.
+Looking forward to tonight, we have to hope we

 can fill a position need with a quality player.
 The good news